 The sixth and final exercise includes added snare shots, and a few changes with the bass drum pattern.
 Read through it carefully, and it should all make sense.
 You can also watch the video lesson for a demonstration.

 Once you have mastered the basic jazz pattern, you can move on to the jazz drum beats lesson.
-There you will learn several other grooves you can use when playing along with Jazz music (including our drum play-alongs).
+There you will learn several other grooves you can use when playing along with Jazz music (including our « Back To Drum Lessons).

 More Online Resources